Vulcalien/Snake-CLI/README.md

 This is a command line game I'm making to practice the C language.

+## Copyright
-Copyright 2021 Vulcalien
+Copyright 2021 Vulcalien\
-All Rights Reserved
+This program is free software.
+See NOTICE and LICENSE.